 Its main use is in listening skills development.
 It is closely related to question styles often found in EFL exams, but could be easily adapted for other listening work.

-- Choose a lexical group, such as feelings, locations/places, types of people, jobs.
-For example:-
+- Choose a lexical set, such as feelings, places, jobs, etc. For example:

-- Locations / places - A bank, a petrol station, a school, a hospital …
+- places: a bank, a petrol station, a school, a hospital …

 You could use more than one context at a time, but be sure the students know which lexical sets are in use.

-Once students are used to this kind of work, you should find that pre-listening tasks such as 'Predicting the language used in an argument between a parent and a teenager' are more fruitful.
+Once students are used to this kind of activity, you should find that pre-listening tasks such as 'Predicting the language used in an argument between a parent and a teenager' are more fruitful.